Doctors Note Logo

 The type of scar matters because not all scars respond to the same treatments.
 For example, microneedling works well for atrophic acne scars but may not be appropriate for active keloids.

-If you're noticing a thick, raised scar that seems to be growing beyond the original wound area—especially around a piercing site—you can check whether you might be dealing with Keloids (Including Piercing Keloids) using a free AI-powered symptom checker to help identify your scar type before seeking professional treatment.
+If you're noticing a thick, raised scar that seems to be growing beyond the original wound area—especially around a piercing site—you can use a free symptom checker to help identify what might be causing your scar and get personalized guidance before seeking professional treatment.

 What Is Microneedling?